 Located in Wichita County, Pleasant Valley covers an expansive 2.6 square miles.
 With the low supply of land in high demand, the above-average home prices created a “country club” moniker for the 336 residents of Pleasant Valley.

 Rockwall is the seat of Rockwall County, part of the Dallas/Ft.
 Worth metroplex.
 For those who enjoy outdoor activities, Rockwall is a preferred destination due to its proximity to Lake Ray Hubbard and its reputation for being the Live Music Capital of North Texas.

 The state of Texas is known for man-made lakes.
 With many rivers across the state that tend to flood during heavy rains, reservoirs and impoundments became necessary to tame the wild waters.

 A high-quality wood map will show there is only one naturally-formed Texas lake – Lake Caddo in east Texas, which formed due to a log jam.

 A visit to Lake Ray Hubbard is a must when traveling through Texas on I-30.
 The massive Texas lake offers excellent recreational activities, delightful eateries, and opportunities to commune with nature, bask in the sun on a shoreline beach, and enjoy a sunset.

-A map of Lake Ray Hubbard will impress upon you the history and brilliance of this man-made lake.
+Commemorate your trip with a map of Lake Ray Hubbard which will impress upon you the history and brilliance of this man-made lake.
 From the necessity of emergency water to the “happy accident” of submerged timber fisheries, this Texas lake is an unnatural wonder and fascinating find!